-Slopes on all projects adjacent to residential and commercial properties shall be 3:1 or flatter for maintenance purposes and will not require permanent slope easements.
-For the Berkmar Extended project and the Route 29 Widening Project 2:1 slopes with slope easements are allowed.
-A minimum ten foot width from toe of slope to permanent slope easement will be required.
-Slopes 3:1 or flatter shall be utilized along the residential property on the Berkmar Extended project.
+Slopes on all three projects adjacent to residential and commercial properties shall be 3:1 or flatter for maintenance purposes and will not require permanent slope easements.
+For the Berkmar Extended project and the Route 29 Widening project 2:1 slopes with permanent slope easements are allowed with a minimum ten foot width from toe of slope to permanent slope easement.
+Slopes 3:1 or flatter shall be utilized on parcels 209, 213 & 217 as designated on the RFP Conceptual Plans for the Berkmar Extended project.